All Episodes

 You know, when you're behind closed doors, nothing's really private.

-They're listening to your phone, they're looking at your internet traffic.
+They're looking at your internet traffic.

-Um, there are literally neighbors paid to spy on people in places like North Korea and things like that.
+There are literally neighbors paid to spy on people in places like North Korea and things like that.

 So there's no distinction between the public and private self.

-Why are we replicating that model here in the United States where the private self, your email behavior, your private telephone conversations are now no longer private, but they're in the public domain for what?
+Why are we replicating that model here in the United States where the private self, your email behavior, your private telephone conversations, are now no longer private, but they're in the public domain for what?

-Government bureaucrats and officials to access any time they have a gripe against you?
+Government bureaucrats and officials to access anytime they have a gripe against you?

 You know, I mean, this isn't the kind of thing you want out there.

-You want that's the that's the actual distinction.
+That's the actual distinction.

 Is that why the IRS is going after me now?